JackCheeseBurger/CSC365-Final-Project/README.md

 npm install
 ```

 No environment variables are needed.
-The backend writes data to `db.json` which will be created on first run.
+The backend writes data to `db.json`, which will be created on the first run.

 ## Running the App